gdngothehieu/Udacity_store_front_backend/README.md

 ### 5. Models

-Create the models for each database table.
+create the models for each database table.
 The methods in each model should map to the endpoints in `REQUIREMENTS.md`.
 Remember that these models should all have test suites and mocks.

 ### 6. Express Handlers